whispir/api/source/includes/_conventions.md

         <tr>
             <td style="text-align: right; font-weight: bold;">201 Created:</td>
             <td><strong>Successfully created the resource.</strong><br/>
-                The requested resource has been successfully created and can be found via the URL in the ‘Location’ header
+                The requested resource has been successfully created and can be found via the URL in the 'Location' header
             </td>
         </tr>
         <tr>
             <td style="text-align: right; font-weight: bold;">202 Accepted:</td>
             <td><strong>Successfully accepted the request for processing</strong><br/>
                 The request has been accepted for processing by the asynchronous processor.
+The request's unique identifier can be found via the URL in the 'Location' header
             </td>
         </tr>
         <tr>